What Does Lake Tahoe Weather Look Like?

-Over the past few years, the resounding questions we get are around here are “What’s the weather like in Lake Tahoe?” or “When should I come visit for [insert activity]?”
-Of course, you can’t predict the weather over the long range, but you can get a basic theme of what to expect.
+Over the past few years, the resounding questions we get are around here are “What does Lake Tahoe weather look like?” or “When should I come to visit for [insert activity]?”
+Of course, you can’t predict the weather over the long-range, but you can get a basic theme of what to expect.
 To help plan your vacation, here’s a few tips and a quick breakdown of our weather.

 Does that mean it’s going to snow in August?
 Or not snow during your ski vacation?
 Probably not.
 The moral of the story is to be prepared.
 Coming in summer?
 Bring a sweatshirt just in case.
 Coming in winter?
 Bring some shorts because you never know.
-With that said, Lake Tahoe is truly “weather perfection” for an alpine setting and those that enjoy outdoor activities.
+With that said, South Lake Tahoe weather is true “weather perfection” for an alpine setting and those that enjoy outdoor activities.

 In June, July, and August, the probability of a sunny day exceeds 90% with an average afternoon temperature between 69 to 77 degrees.
 The biggest risk during this time of year is sunburn due to the high elevation and closeness to the sun.
 So, be sure to wear sunscreen!

 Lake Tahoe weather in winter is for ski bums that like sunshine

 In the wintry months (late November, December, January, February), this is typically when huge, powerful storms slam into the area, dumping feet of snow at lake level but statistically on just 50 days.
 This translates to three days of fair Lake Tahoe weather for every day of fresh powder.
 Storm activity usually lasts for a few days or up to a week, but once it clears, expect lots of sun.

 South Lake Tahoe weather in "Miracle March" means snow, snow and more snow - and sun!